 7. Low-Maintenance Paths

 Paths need regular maintenance to keep them weed free.
 A thick mat of straw, bark chippings or other biodegradable matter, replenished occasionally, makes for a good low maintenance vegetable garden pathway.
 Or for a firmer surface underfoot, use sturdy planks of wood.

 If you have grass paths, use wooden planks or other hard edging around the edges of your beds to make mowing and trimming easier, and to prevent the grass from creeping into the beds.

-Get more garden tips and, most importantly, fantastic garden planning software!
+We hope you found this information and video helpful!
+Get more garden tips and, most importantly, our amazing garden planning software!
 Try the Almanac Garden Planner—free for 7 days!